ElinaBoman/rps2/README.md

 ![Login-form](/docs./loginform.png)
 ![alert message](/docs./errormsg.png)

-#### Rules-area
+#### Rule area
 When the user has choosen a username and clicked the button, the rule area appears.
 In the rulearea the game rules are explained to the user.
 The text is combined with a picture that also displays the same rules.
 This is to make the rules easy to understand as it's easy to get a bit confused by the rules.
 When the user is ready there is a button that reads: "Let's go!".
 When the user clicks this button or anywhere else on the page, the game area opens.

 ![Rules](/docs./rules.png)
 ![Rules](/docs./rulesimg.png)

-#### Game-area
+#### Game area
-The gamemarea exist of two closed boxes that displays the user and the computer choices.
+The game area exist of two closed boxes that displays the user and the computer choices.
 The result from each round will be displayed above the boxes with both user and computer choices.
 The winner will score one point from each winning round.
 These point are then displayed inside the player box.
 The game finishes after ten rounds and the result is displayed.
 If the user would like to continiue playing there is a Reset button that resets the scores.
 The fun can last forever!

 ![Game](/docs./gamearea.png)
 ![Game](/docs./alertmessage.png)